Counterexamples to Fujita's conjecture on surfaces in positive characteristic: Adjoint linear systems on generalized Raynaud's surfaces

-are isomorphism for all $Q\in \mathcal{V}_r$. \end{enumerate} In fact, the assertion $(\clubsuit)$ with $r=0$ is nothing but the assertion of Proposition~\ref{Prop: main}.

-Before we run the induction process, we first give a lemma. \begin{lem} For any $0\le i\le q$, the natural map is an isomorphism for any $Q\neq \infty$. \end{lem} \begin{proof} Recall that $\cL^{q} \sim K_C$.
+are isomorphisms for all $Q\in \mathcal{V}_r$. \end{lem} Note that the assertion in this lemma when $r=0$ is all what we need (see (Proposition~\ref{equ: key})).
+We are going to prove this lemma by a descending induction on $r$.
+And before running the induction process, we give the following lemma. \begin{lem} For any $0\le i\le q$, the natural map is an isomorphism for any $Q\neq \infty$. \end{lem} \begin{proof} Recall that $\cL^{q} \sim K_C$.
 By Riemann-Roch formula and Serre duality, it suffices to prove the natural map